All These Concepts Have Been Explored Within A New Orleans High School,

 Key Question: Are any of these ideas worthy of being explored further?

 Students have been known to ask a rather key question, i.e., “Can’t you make it easier to understand?”
 So, in light of the universal pursuit for simplicity, beauty and wholeness, our geometry classes just may have stumbled onto a path where we begin to see all the forces of nature/life come together in a somewhat simple, beautiful, yet entirely idiosyncratic model.
-It feels a bit like Alice-in-Wonderland — the entire known universe in 205.1+ notations — all tied together with an inherent geometry!
-Could this ever so simple-complexity somehow be embedded deep within every thing everywhere?
+It feels a bit like Alice-in-Wonderland — the entire known universe in 202 (but less than 205.1+) notations — all tied together with an inherent geometry.
+Could this ever so simple-complexity somehow be embedded deep within everything everywhere for all time?

 Geometry 101: From the Planck Length to the Observable Universe